schmouk/PyRandLib/README.md

 ## Installation
 Currently, the only way to install **PyRandLib** is to download the `.zip` or `.tar.gz` archive, then to directly put sub-directory `PyRandLib\` from archive into directory `Lib\site-packages\` of your Python environment.
-See https://schmouk.github.io/PyRandLib/ for an easy access to download versions or click on tab **releases** on the home page of this GitHub repository.
+See https://schmouk.github.io/PyRandLib/ for an easy access to downloadable versions or click on tab **releases** on the home page of this GitHub repository.

-Since release **2.0** of **PyrandLib**, the root directory of the library is splitted into directories dedicated each to a different version of Python (3.6, 3.9, 3.10, etc.) Directory `PyRandLib\` is now a sub-directory of each of these directories, with code optimized for the related Python version.
+Since release **2.0** of **PyrandLib**, the root directory of the library has been splitted into directories dedicated each to a different version of Python (3.6, 3.9, 3.10, etc.) Directory `PyRandLib\` is now a sub-directory of each of these directories, with code optimized for the related Python version.
 Just copy into your dev environment the `PyRandLib\` directory from the version of Python of your choice.

+Since release **2.1** of **PyRandLib**, the whole code has been validated with unit tests (via *pytest* and *pytest-cov*).
+A few bugs have been fixed (*protected method `Pcg1024_32._externalstep()` implementation, or a typo in a shifting constant in Well19937c`.next()` for instance*).
+The code coverage rate is 100%.
+Pytest coverage output results are provided in files `coverage-res.txt`.
+Release **2.0** of **PyRandLib** is nevertheless still available **but it should no more be used**.

-Notice: distribution version to be installed via pip or easy-install in cmd tool or in console is to come (no date yet).
+**Notice**: distribution version to be installed via pip or easy-install in cmd tool or in console is to come (no date yet, expected with release **3.0** of **PyRandLib**).

+## Testing PyRandLib
+The unit tests code is available for every Python standard version (3.6, 3.9 and above), in dedicated subdirectory `unit-tests` of every Python version directories.

+### Install pytest and pytest-cov
+To run the unit tests by your own, you have to install first pytest and pytest-cov in your Python environment (or virtual environment, recommended).
+The procedure is desribed below.

+#### In a Virtual environment
+In a console, create a new virtual environment in a path of your choice on disk:

+    > python -m venv <path to the newly created virtual environment>

+Activate it:

+    > <path to the newly created virtual environment>/Scripts/Activate.ps1 (for Windows Powershell) or
+    > <path to the newly created virtual environment>/Scripts/activate.bat (for Windows console) or
+    $ source <path to the newly created virtual environment>/bin/activate (on Linux)

+Install pytest:

+    > python -m pip install --upgrade pip (not mandatory but always good to check)
+    > python -m pip install pytest

+Install pytest-cov:

+    > python -m pip install pytest-cov

+#### In your Python environment:
+Install pytest:

+    > python -m pip install --upgrade pip
+    > python -m pip install pytest

+Install pytest-cov:

+    > python -m pip install pytest-cov

+### Run the tests
+Tests have been written to run in the context of a single Python standard version.
+Make the directory of your choice the working directory.
+For instance to test the Python3.13 version of PyRandLib just type:

+    > cd <path to your PyRandLib directory>/Python3.13

+Then either run

+    > pytest --cov-config=.coveragerc --cov=. unit_tests

+to get a full display of the code coverage and the detected failed tests (there should be none).

+or run

+    > pytest --cov-config=.coveragerc --cov=. unit_tests --cov-report=html

+to get an HTML version of the report, to be displayed by double-clicking on file `<path to your PyRandLib directory>/Python3.13/htmlcov/index.html`.
+This file will automatically open itself in your favorite web browser.
+Click on any not fully covered file to get a whole view of their code with highlighted missed statements (there should be none).